-Diagnostics for the IBM 2212 can be invoked from OPCON (the prompt) when the 2212 is operating normally, or from the Service Recovery (SVC>) prompt when the 2212 is experiencing problems.
+You can invoke diagnostics for the IBM 2212 from OPCON prompt () when the IBM 2212 is operating normally, or from the Service Recovery (SVC>) prompt when the IBM 2212 is experiencing problems.
 You can run the IBM 2212 diagnostics using the local terminal connection or from the Support Center using a remote connection.

-This chapter describes general procedures for invoking diagnostics and includes sample screens.
+This chapter describes general procedures for invoking diagnostics and includes sample panels.